Guide to Buying a New-Build

 If the ground conditions are good, trench fill or strip foundations may have been used.
 These are the typical solutions and mean the ground conditions are strong enough to hold the property without much aid.

 If piled foundations have been used, they will likely have been chosen to transfer the loading of the property through unsuitable ground.
 This will also secure and stabilise your property but means the ground needed aid.
-This type of foundation could affect your building insurance.
+This type of foundation could affect your buildings insurance cost.
 You may wish to hire a surveyor to assess the new-build property, assuming it is completed and not an off-plan purchase.

 8. How Much is the Council Tax?